fisermichal/new-project/README.md

 ### About Website

 I found a design and I wanted to improve my skills on it.
+I'm still working on this, I want to add Dark mode and make animations using ES6, without AOS (animation on scroll library).

+---

 What I want to improve on my next project is to:

 - write more **clean code**

-- give a **better structure** of whole project
+- give a **better structure** to whole project

 - use more **JavaScript (ES6)** which I'm still learning.